Klimentiya/cse15l-lab-reports/LabReport2.md

 ## Part 3

-What I had learned from lab in week 3 is how to implement my own website without the use of much help, I learned a lot of functionalities on how URL's work, etc. I also got introduced into scp, mkdir, and ssh-keygen which makes you able to connect remote devices without needing to input a password to log in.
+What I had learned from lab in week 3 is how to implement my own website without the use of much help, I learned a lot of functionalities on how URL's work, etc. I also got introduced into scp, mkdir, and ssh-keygen which gives you the ability to connect to remote devices without needing to input a password to log in.